bscotch/stitch/packages/core/README.md

 Stitch is developed by [Butterscotch Shenanigans](https://www.bscotch.net) ("Bscotch").

-**📢 Announcement 📢** The deployed version of Stitch found [on npm](https://www.npmjs.com/package/@bscotch/stitch) is from an _internal_ fork of the [public repo](https://github.com/bscotch/stitch).
-The public repo will be archived but kept public.
-Non-Bscotch users should use the npm package for the most up-to-date version of Stitch.

 **💀 WARNING 💀 Use at your own risk.** Stitch could completely break your GameMaker project.
 To help keep you safe, Stitch will not run unless your project is in a git repo with a clean working directory, but you must also know how to use git to recover in case something goes wrong.

 _GameMaker&reg; is the property of Yoyo Games&trade;.
 Butterscotch Shenanigans&reg; and Stitch are not affiliated with Yoyo Games._